COMOKIT/COMOKIT-Website/docs/docs/headless.md

 ### Generate XML

-GAMA Headless mode needs to set up an XML configuration file in order to run GAMA.
+GAMA Headless mode needs an XML configuration file in order to run GAMA.
 The HPC toolkit allows to generate it automatically.

 - move to the folder pre-processing ``$ cd /path-to/COMOKIT-HPC/pre-processing``
 - run generateMultipleXML.py with parameter to create the XML file and run GAMA.
 Basic usage is described bellow.